Georgetown Lake Homeowners Association

 Climate Forecast

-The latest CPC climate forecast (created April 5, 2024) shows above average air temperatures and about average precipitation for the 1-month and 3-month outlooks.
-The 1-week forecast for Philipsburg is showing warming temps, by the end of the week with highs in the 60’s and lows above freezing.
-There is a chance of rain today and tomorrow and not much precipitation after that.
+The latest CPC climate forecast (created September 18, 2024) shows average air temperatures and average precipitation for the 1-month outlook.
+A slight chance of above normal precipitation is predicted for the 3-month outlook.
+The 1-week forecast for Philipsburg shows temps with highs in the 60’s and lows getting below freezing.
+There is a slight chance of rain into the weekend.

 Model Forecast